Hugh is the Partner responsible for Nexia Edwards Marshall's Forensic Accounting division.

 These assignments bring special challenges because of the changing dynamic of financial performance, capital structure and underlying economic conditions.

-Valued minority interests in South Australian based unlisted public companies, including a large hills-based hotelier and a leading motor vehicle retailer.
+Valued minority interests in South Australian based unlisted public companies, including a large hills-based hotelier, leading motor vehicle retailer and a large fresh produce processor.

 In one case, Hugh’s valuation played a part in the rationalisation of the group’s underlying property interests and the resulting return of underlying value to all shareholders.
 Valuations of illiquid minority interests bring special challenges concerning the likelihood of future uncertain events.